Vattenfall wins case against German nuclear phaseout | DW | 12.11.2020

 The 2018 legislation, which hinged on Commission approval, meant the power companies would only find the exact amount of compensation in 2023.
 The Karlsruhe court found this "unreasonable."

-A lawsuit by Vattenfall is also still pending before the World Bank's International Court of Arbitration (ICSID) in Washington, concering several billion euros for the permanent closure of Krümmel and Brunsbüttel.
+A lawsuit by Vattenfall is also still pending before the World Bank's International Court of Arbitration (ICSID) in Washington, concerning several billion euros for the permanent closure of Krümmel and Brunsbüttel.

 aw/rt (dpa, AFP, Reuters)